clempat/home-assistant/configurations/security/README.md

 - [ ] Alert when motion and no one at home
 - [ ] Alert when motion ground floor when no guest and everyone is sleeping (Test to do)
 - [ ] Alert when windows/door open and leaving the house
+- [ ] Notify if Nuki open for person not detected at home